---->

 between a magnet and a piece of iron so that the resulting vacuum

 sucked iron to magnets.
-Descartes' physics also involved particle
+Descartes' physics involved such particle

 either emissions of energy or of 'soul' or 'spirit' that left one body and if